colts70/The-Sematic-Stack/README.md

 Fix No global semantic ground Creates a universal first-hop

-Meaning is scattered Unifies with deterministic anchors LLM hallucination at the root
+Meaning is scattered Unifies with deterministic anchors LLM hallucination at the first hop

 Provides fixed semantic identity SEO is page-level only Introduces topic-level identity No provenance for truth arbitration.